run-ai/docs/docs/home/data-privacy-details.md

 !!!
 Note
     If the data detailed below is not in line with your organization's policy, you can choose to install the Run:ai self-hosted version.
-The self-hosted installation includes the Run:ai control-plane (also called "backend") and will not communicate with the cloud.
+The self-hosted installation includes the Run:ai control-plane and will not communicate with the cloud.
 The self-hosted installation has different pricing.

 ## Data